Aiko-IT-Systems/DisCatSharp/docs/articles/audio/lavalink/configuration.md

     }
 }
 ```
 We are now ready to start the bot.
-If everything is configured properly, you should see a Lavalink connection appear in your DSharpPlus console:
+If everything is configured properly, you should see a Lavalink connection appear in your DSharpPlusNextGen console:

 ```
 [2020-10-10 17:56:07 -04:00] [403 /LavalinkConn] [Debug] Connection to Lavalink node established